-Snacks are notorious for putting on weight but a healthy snack can help you curb hunger throughout the day and supply you energy and essential nutrients.
-If you are looking or a healthy energy booster, avoid downing a cup of coffee or hovering over a sugary snack.
+Snacks are notorious for encouraging weight gain, but a healthy snack can help you curb hunger throughout the day; and supply you energy and essential nutrients.
+When looking for a healthy energy booster, avoid downing a cup of coffee, or hovering over a sugary snack with an energy rush that'll expire faster than you can toss the wrapper.
 Think of high energy foods and stave off poor foods.
 Pick up healthy foods for optimum health and maintain your energy levels.

 1. Fresh Fruits

-Make your snacks revolve around fruits.
+Center your snacks choice on fruits.
 Fruits are the best snacks for people who want to eat healthy.
-Fruits are packed with best form of natural sugars hence are good for snaking if you are feeling low on energy.
+Fruits are packed with natural sugars, and hence are good for snacking when you're running on low-energy fumes.
 Go for fruits that are high in antioxidants, rich in vitamin C and loaded with energy.
-Some of the super fruit choices are avocado, banana and apple.
+Some of the super-fruit choices are avocado, banana and apple.
 Apricot, pear and peach are anti-aging foods, whereas a cup of berries has myriad health benefits.

-Seasonal veggies are a perfect treat.
 The darker the green the more nutritious the veggie is.
-Go for broccoli, it is chock full of vitamin C, carotenoids and folic acid.
+Go for broccoli, it is chock-full of vitamin C, carotenoids and folic acid.
 It is also one of the fatigue fighting foods.
-Furthermore, make spinach and kale part of your meal too.
-They are packed with vitamin C, K and A. Nibble raw vegetables or make a full nutritious salad.
+Furthermore, make spinach and kale semi-regular parts of your healthy meals as well--they are both packed with vitamin C, K and A. Nibble raw vegetables or make a fullly nutritious salad.
 Brussels sprouts, cabbage and broccoli are other anti-stress foods and are rich in iron and magnesium and help boost your energy levels.

 3. Lean Meats

-Lean meat is the richest and healthiest source of protein.
-Lean beef, skinless chicken, pork and turkey are some of the best and energizing sources or protein.
-They also contain amino acids and tyrosine that aids brain activities and also help improve your mood.
-Lean meats are high energy foods and also help combat depression and insomnia.
+Lean meat is the richest and healthiest source of protein available in a grocery store.
+Lean beef, skinless chicken, pork and turkey contain amino acids and tyrosine that aids brain activities and also boosts your mood.
+Lean meats are high-energy foods, and also help combat depression and insomnia.